jyellick/fabric-wiki/blog-posts/Bitcoin-not-BGP.md

 strong consistency, not eventual consistency (as was argued by [Bitcoin Meets Strong Consistency][DeckerSeidelWattenhofer2014]).
 In this short note, I want to do three things:
-* provide a brief counter-example, based only on publicly known properties of Bitcoin, that it _cannot_ provide anything that anybody would _recognize_ as "strong consistency".
+* **provide a brief counter-example**.
+It suffices to understand only the publicly known properties of Bitcoin, to prove that Bitcoin cannot offer antyhing that anybody would _recognize_ as "strong consistency".
-* recap Sirer's argument in detail, pointing out where I believe his mistake lies.
+* **recap Sirer's argument** in detail, pointing out where I believe his mistake lies.
-* Argue that in fact, what we ought to be asking ourselves, is whether Bitcoin provides [_consensus_][Wikipedia-Consensus] (in the classic formulation due to Lamport, Fischer, Lynch, Patterson, and others).
+* **Argue that _consensus_[Wikipedia-Consensus] and not _strong
-  And what we'll find, is that Bitcoin does _not_ provide consensus.
+consistency_ is the right property**.
+Consensus is the right property to ask of a distributed database suitable for building WAN-scale financial systems, and Bitcoin does not provide it.